Nau mai, haere mai. Welcome to Russell Street School!

 We need you to bring a copy of:

-• a current bill which shows your name and address, and you Tenancy Agreement to verify address.
+- a current bill which shows your name and address, and your Tenancy Agreement to verify address

 The above documents which support the enrolment form can be dropped off to the school office between 9am–4pm weekdays, or emailed to office@russellst.school.nz.